About the Author

+Radhamadhav Das was born in rural Switzerland in 1980 into a multi-cultural family.
+His Swiss mother is a doctor and former state council of Zurich and his Malaysian father co-founded Interwind, setting up the first large-scale wind turbines in Switzerland.
 After studying environmental science at the ETH Zurich (Federal IT), Radhamadhav Das taught at colleges in Zurich and Bern.
-In the holistic school Ecole d’Humanite, he taught networked science, Swiss geography, biology, mathematics, sound engineering, Batik painting, martial art and self-defense.
-He obtained PhD in philosophy from Florida Vedic College.
+In the holistic school Ecole d’Humanite, he taught networked science, biology, mathematics, sound engineering, Batik painting, and martial arts.
+He obtained a PhD in philosophy from the Florida Vedic College.

 He has been living in and travelling across India for fifteen years, practicing and teaching Bhakti Yoga and classical Ashtanga Yoga.
 In 2oo1 he studied Yoga based on the classical samadhi-centered Ashtanga Yoga of Patanjali in Chennai and then deepened his practice in solitude in the Himalayan mountains.
 From 2003-2005 he studied and served at the New Jagannath Puri Dham Temple Zurich and Bhakti Sanga Bern.